From percolation transition to Anderson localization in one-dimensional speckle potentials

-Another remarkable feature of speckle potentials is their ability to support a percolation transition.
-In classical physics, percolation theory investigates the conditions under which randomly distributed objects form connected structures (``clusters'') that enable transport over arbitrarily long distances \cite{Kirkpatrick1973, Isichenko1992, Saberi2015}.
+Another interesting feature of disordered speckle potentials is their percolation transition.
+In classical physics, percolation theory investigates the conditions under which randomly distributed objects form connected structures (``clusters'') that enable transport over arbitrarily long distances~\cite{Kirkpatrick1973, Isichenko1992, Saberi2015}.
 The critical point at which such large-scale connectivity emerges is known as the percolation threshold; it marks a geometric phase transition characterized by nontrivial critical behavior.
 In continuous speckle potentials, percolation thresholds have been identified in one, two, and three dimensions, corresponding to the energy level above which a classical particle can travel infinitely far along potential valleys \cite{Pezze2011, Jendrzejewski2012, Morong2015}.
 At the quantum level, however, the transport scenario changes drastically.
-In one and two dimensions, quantum particles are always localized, whereas in three dimensions an Anderson metal–insulator transition occurs \cite{Abrahams1979}---but at a point that differs markedly from the classical percolation threshold \cite{Jendrzejewski2012, Filoche2024}.
+In one and two dimensions, quantum particles are always localized, whereas in three dimensions an Anderson metal-insulator transition occurs \cite{Abrahams1979}---but at a point that differs markedly from the classical percolation threshold \cite{Jendrzejewski2012, Filoche2024}.
 Quantum mechanically, no direct trace of a critical percolation transition therefore appears to survive.
 Still, as one approaches the classical limit the Anderson and percolation problems should coincide, and the percolation transition re-emerge.
-How this connection establishes is the question we address in the present work, focusing on particle transport in a 1D speckle disorder—one of the simplest yet nontrivial systems exhibiting a percolation transition.
+How this connection establishes is the question we address in the present work, focusing on particle transport in a 1D speckle disorder---a simple and experimentally relevant continuous model which exhibits a percolation transition.